Master of Orion 3

 False demo version

-The Australian magazine PC Powerplay claimed to be the first to get an exclusive "demo" of Master of Orion III when in reality what it got given was a pre-alpha release of the game from the publishing house, Infogrames.
+The Australian magazine PC Powerplay claimed to be the first to get an exclusive "demo" of Master of Orion III.
+In reality, what it got given was a pre-alpha release of the game from the publisher Infogrames.
+This build of the game would be dubbed KangaMOO by fans.
 Here is the press release Quicksilver Software released after the incident:

 As many of you know, the Australian magazine PC PowerPlay has recently released what they thought was a demo of Master of Orion III.
 Obviously this has caused a big stir around the Quicksilver offices since we've never made a MOOIII demo.
 Apparently what they got their hands on was a pre-alpha version of MOOIII that was delivered as one of our normal milestone deliveries to Infogrames and was never meant for public consumption.
 I spoke to our producer at Infogrames this morning and what I've been told is that one of the Infogrames employees at the Australian office gave the CD out without authority and that led to its release.
 At this point Infogrames is dealing the problem but obviously there's only a certain amount that can be done after the fact.